Kasta Tomb: Occupants

-Initial public speculation that, due to its size and cost of construction, it could be the tomb of Alexander the Great was dismissed by experts when commenting on the published findings, as the available historical records mention Alexandria in Egypt as the final resting place of Alexander's body.
-Nevertheless, due also to Alexander's associations with the city it is thought likely to be the tomb of a close relation (Alexander prepared for campaigns here against Thrace in 335 BC and the port was used as naval base during his campaigns in Asia.
-After Alexander's death, his wife Roxana and their young son Alexander IV were exiled by Cassander and later murdered here).
+Initial public speculation that, due to its size and cost of construction, it could have been built as the Macedonian tomb of Alexander the Great but was not used due to Ptolemy I Soter having seized the funeral cortege, as the available historical records mention Alexandria in Egypt as the final resting place of Alexander's body.
+However, this idea was dismissed by experts when commenting on the published findings.
+Nevertheless, due also to Alexander's associations with the city, it is thought likely to be the tomb of a close relation.
+Alexander prepared for campaigns here against Thrace in 335 BC and the port was used as naval base during his campaigns in Asia.

+After Alexander's death, his wife Roxana and their young son Alexander IV were exiled by Cassander and later murdered here.
 Apart from the sheer size of the monument, some experts say it also bears the handprint of Dinocrates of Rhodes, the chief architect of Alexander the Great.

 In 2014, the skeletal remains of five people were unearthed inside a corresponding tomb located in the lower levels of the third chamber.
-The bodies interred within are those of a woman aged older than 60, two men aged between 35–45, a newborn infant, and a fifth person consisting of only a few cremated bone fragments.
+The bodies interred within are those of a woman aged older than 60, two men aged between 35 and 45, a newborn infant, and a fifth person consisting of only a few cremated bone fragments.

 The excavation team argued that the tomb was a memorial dedicated to the dearest friend of Alexander the Great, Hephaestion, based on three inscriptions which apparently link the tomb to Hephaestion.
 The ancient Greek word ΠΑΡΕΛΑΒΟΝ (meaning 'received') is written in the inscriptions, and next to it the monogram of Hephaestion.

 Others argue that Olympias, mother of Alexander, was buried here.

 Discovery

-In the 1970s a building of 10 m width was found on top of the centre of the mound, and is thought to have been a grave marker.
+In the 1970s, a building of 10 m width was found on top of the centre of the mound, and is thought to have been a grave marker.
 This, together with other evidence, supported the likelihood of a large funerary complex within.
 The tumulus was also found to have covered earlier cemeteries with at least 70 graves from the nearby "Hill 133" settlement predating Amphipolis.

 Tumulus details

-The tomb complex is surrounded by an almost circular wall of 158 m of diameter and 3 m height made of limestone covered with marble from the island of Thassos, 60 km from Amphipolis.
+The tomb complex is surrounded by an almost circular wall of 158 m (518 ft) of diameter and 3 m (10 ft) height made of limestone covered with marble from the island of Thassos, 60 km from Amphipolis.
 The state of preservation of the wall and the cornice covering the building is in part very good.
-The burial mound is about 30 m high and 250,000 m³ of sand were needed to fill it.
+The burial mound is about 30 m high and 250,000 m3 of sand were needed to fill it.
 Parts of the wall were removed during the Roman period and single ashlars were found in the base of the Lion of Amphipolis.